basvanwesting/genetic-algorithm/README.md

 Terminology:
 * Population: a population has `population_size` number of individuals (called chromosomes).
-* Chromosome: a chromosome has `gene_size` number of genes
+* Chromosome: a chromosome has `genes_size` number of genes
 * Gene: a gene is a combination of position in the chromosome and value of the gene (allele)
 * Allele: alleles are the possible values of the genes
-* Genotype: holds the `gene_size` and alleles and knows how to generate and mutate chromosomes efficiently
+* Genotype: holds the `genes_size` and alleles and knows how to generate and mutate chromosomes efficiently
 * Fitness: knows how to determine the fitness of a chromosome

 ## Documentation